 Learn more about financial aid at the scholar level.

-Fellows assist a faculty member in workshop and do not have their own work reviewed during the conference.
+Fellows are writers who have published their first or second book within the past four years.
+They assist a faculty member in workshop and do not have their own work reviewed.

 Learn more about financial aid at the fellow level.